oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Function Group Size
 The group size for a function can be set using ::${x}FunctionSetGroupSize.
-If a group size is not set prior to encoding a dispatch function into a command list then a default will be chosen.
+If a group size is not set prior to appending a function into a command list then a default will be chosen.
-The group size can updated over a series of append dispatch operations.
-The driver will copy the group size information when encoding the dispatch function into the command list.
+The group size can updated over a series of append operations.
+The driver will copy the group size information when appending the function into the command list.

 ```c
     ${x}FunctionSetGroupSize(function, groupSizeX, groupSizeY, 1);